daniel-munro/algoraphics/docs/_build/html/_sources/guide.rst.txt

 Colors are represented as objects of the Color class.
 They are generally defined in the HSL (hue, saturation, lightness) color space.
-If these are supplied as Param objects, the objects represents a distribution from which colors will be sampled::
+If these are supplied as Param objects, the color object represents a distribution from which colors will be sampled::

  outline = ag.circle(c=(200, 200), r=150)
  color = ag.Color(hue=ag.Uniform(min=0.6, max=0.8), sat=0.7,
                   li=ag.Uniform(min=0.5, max=0.7))
- x = ag.fill_ishihara_spots(outline)
+ x = ag.fill_spots(outline)
  ag.set_style(x, 'fill', color)

 .. image:: ../tests/png/fill3.png